 By following these steps you will soon have a notebook full of words that you will remember and be able to use effectively in all sections of the IELTS test.

 If you spend too much time on one question you will leave less time for the other questions, however, if you try to do the test too quickly you will miss information and may get confused.

 I advise my students to try and get each section finished in 20 minutes.
 This breaks down to 16-17 minutes to read and answer the questions and 3-4 minutes transferring and checking your answers.

-Some teachers advise students to spend a set or fixed amount of time on each question but this is bad advice for one main reason- some questions are more difficult that others and will therefore take you more time.
+Some teachers advise students to spend a set or fixed amount of time on each question but this is bad advice for one main reason- some questions are more difficult than others and will, therefore, take you more time.
 What you should do is pay attention to your timing when practicing.
 You will notice which questions take you longer and which questions take you less time.
 This will give you the confidence to spend a little longer on certain questions and stop panicking in the exam.

 Everyone reads and answers questions at different speeds and styles, so work out what is best for you and be wary of people who tell you to spend a set amount of time on each question.

 You can also check out my post on speed reading to help you increase your reading speed.
 After reading it, you can time yourself on this article about IELTS reading tips.

 7. Ignore anything you already know about the topic

 The higher the level the more this problem affects people.
 Please remember that you are being tested on your understanding of the text only; your own knowledge of the topic should not influence your answers.